 - Choose a standard screen resolution across all clients running Cycle.
 This is particularly helpful when testing applications or webpages with windows that may or may not scroll depending on the screen resolution.

 - Consider setting up clients to operate software windows with a maximized viewport (e.g., fullscreen view), unless this is not supported by user behavior or standard workflow.

 Additional considerationsAlso remember these points when image matching in Cycle:

 - By default, Cycle searches for images using approximately a 1:1 pixel match, but the image matching correlation can be adjusted to allow for more or less rigorous matching.
 To adjust the image matching correlation for one action only, choose an image Step that includes the correlation parameter.
 To adjust the image matching correlation for all Steps in a Feature File, go to the Settings screen in Cycle.

 - Images must be in .PNG format, as this format is lossless, and enables image matching based on exactly what the user is seeing on the screen.

 - The Image view can be toggled on or off via the Images On/Off button in the Cycle Ribbon.

-- On HiDPI displays, Cycle will sometimes have difficulty positioning the cursor consistently, this is a hardware issue.
-The following Feature can be pasted into your Cycle to test this.
-If it does not result in the mouse moving in a square shape, you may want to consider running Cycle on a different machine or monitor.
+1280 x 600.
+The following Feature can be pasted into your Cycle to test this, if it does not result in the mouse moving in a square shape, you may want to consider running Cycle on with one of these suggested screen resolutions.

 Feature: Move the mouse around Scenario Outline: In a square Given I move mouse to screen location <x> <y> Then I wait 500 ms Examples: |x|y| |500|500| |570|500| |570|570| |500|570| |500|500|